-The office of the Chief Appraiser is primarily responsible for overall planning, organizing, staffing, coordinating, and controlling of district operations.
-The district is organized into five primary departments: Administration, Collections/Support Services, Information Technology/Mapping, Records Department, Appraisal/Residential and Commercial.
-The Administration Department's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
+The Office of the Chief Appraiser is primarily responsible for overall planning, organizing, staffing, coordinating, and controlling of all district operations.
+The Administration Division's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities maintenance and mail service.